Package Leaflet: Information for the Patient

 The active ingredient of Fluorouracil Accord is fluorouracil.

-The other components are water for injection, sodium hydroxide, and hydrochloric acid.
+The other components are water for injectable preparations, sodium hydroxide, and hydrochloric acid.

 Each ml of solution contains 50 mg of fluorouracil (as sodium salt formed in situ).

-The injectable or infusion solution of fluorouracil is a transparent, colorless to pale yellow solution conditioned in a type I glass vial with a rubber stopper.
+The injectable or infusion solution of fluorouracil is a clear, colorless to pale yellow solution packaged in a type I transparent glass vial with a rubber stopper.

 Each 5 ml vial contains 250 mg of fluorouracil.